 When to Go/Weather: The temperatures are cooler and the weather is moderate in the fall and spring months in Tuscany, though you can expect rain and adverse conditions at any time of year.
 Summer months are typically hot and humid—and more crowded.
 Prices tend to be lower in the less-crowded fall and spring seasons.

-Reservations: Many active and outdoor trips can be booked through local tourism offices or international tour operators like REI Adventures.
+Reservations: Many active and outdoor trips can be booked through local tourism offices or international tour operators.
 Reservations are recommended for guided experiences in the busy summer months.
 Last-minute bookings are more likely to be available in the fall and spring; however, availability may still be limited.

 Most public trails and self-guided activities do not need permits.
 Maps are recommended.